amans199/the-simplest-breadcrumb/README.md

       color_selected: '#000', // color of the current page/item
       splitter_color: '#fff' // the color of the splitter },
-    strings: {
-      home: 'Home' // home : to change the text in the first item },
     customElements: [ // customElements : if you want to use custom static elements { index: 1, text: 'firstElement', url: '#' }, // the custom element should be an object contains : index , text , url
       { index: 2, text: 'secondElement', url: '#' },